 When your child is ill and/or running a temperature, please do not send him/her to school.
 Children who are ill cannot concentrate on schoolwork, and it is an injustice to expect them to attend.
 Also, it needlessly exposes other students to something that may be contagious.
 Students must be fever free for 24 hours, without fever reducing medication, before returning to school.
 Students who have exhibited vomiting or diarrhea must also be kept home until they have been free of symptoms for 24 hours.

 If a student is absent for more than three days, they must bring a signed doctor’s release.
-When returning to school after contracting the following diseases: streptococcus infection, scarlet fever, impetigo, infectious hepatitis, and COVID-19 a doctor’s release is also required.
+When returning to school after contracting the following diseases: streptococcus infection, scarlet fever, impetigo, infectious hepatitis, and COVID-19.
 Head lice require an empty treatment bottle as proof of treatment.
-Students must be checked by the school nurse before returning to class.
+Students must be checked by the school before returning to class.

 Illness at School